anand827/sampleworks/README.md

 UI-Boilerplate--|

 				|---3rd-party    			--put your css and js library orginal source here for reference
 				|---design       			--put your jpg and psd design here in folder as per date
 				|---src          			--project source files
 					|---html     			--project root files and folder
-						|---css    			--generated css file
+						|---css    			--generated css file for your project
 						|---images 			--project whole images
 							|---about       --about page images
 							|---product     --product page images